Amasirat/randimania/README.md

 ----core contains core functionality of the program. pulling random elements, writing and reading from csv files, etc...

-main.py script calls parser, while parser can access core functions to perform the required fuction and then return back to caller.
+main.py script calls parser, while parser can access core functions to perform the required function and then return back to caller.
 Suffice it to say, any error handling takes place inside the main.py script, after any exceptions are raised and through the core or parser modules reach the main.